DoubleWB/MiscCode/ClassProjects/README.txt

 These projects are all projects done for class credit.

-Froggy is a simple avoidance game.
-Playing as a small frog, you avoid larger frogs while "consuming" smaller ones.
-All classes being in the same file is a consequence of our turn in system.
-Involves interface built functional style lists, game logic, and input/output.

 Centipede is a functional representation of the arcade game Centipede.
 Inloves graphics, folding over lists, and game logic.

 Hexagon is a semi-functional representation of a hexagon color picker, as sometimes seen on websites.
 Includes hexagons of up 6 hexagon "diameters."